Global interventional cardiology devices market size was valued at USD 15,827.3 million in 2019 and is expected to reach USD 24,581.6 million by 2027.

 To attend to the situation, the governments in the developed regions, including North America and Europe, are launching umpteen healthcare insurance programs to support the treatment of cardiovascular diseases through interventional cardiology.
 Moreover, smoking is responsible for causing several cardiovascular diseases and the growing number of smokers across the globe is boosting the market growth to some extent.
 In the last few years, the use of interventional cardiology has been witnessing a significant surge due to its effectivity to treat the disorders in less time.
 In line with this, several leading players are heavily investing in the R&D activities to develop innovative products in order to sustain in the cut-throat competition, which is further boosting the market growth.

-Constant development and advancement in the interventional cardiology devices, including the development of progressively smaller profile balloon catheters, the introduction of bare-metal stents, improved guidewires, Sirolimus-eluting stent, Everolimus chromium cobalt stent, Everolimus platinum chromium stent, and Magnesium stent is boosting the interventional cardiology devices market.
+Constant development and advancement in the interventional cardiology devices, including the development of progressively smaller profile balloon catheters, the introduction of bare-metal stents, improved guidewires, Sirolimus-eluting stent, Everolimus chromium cobalt stent, Everolimus platinum chromium stent, and Magnesium stent is boosting the global market.

 Biodegradable Polymer Stents: As compared to the first generation of stents, the second generation of stents, including Thin strut, permanent polymer, Everolimus chromium cobalt stent (Xience), Everolimus platinum chromium stent, Zotarolimus stent (Endeavor, Resolute), bioabsorbable polymer, BP-Biolimus stent (Biosensor, Biomatrix, Nobori), BP-Everolimus stent (Synergy), and no polymer Biolimus A9 polymer-free stent (BioFreedom), provide lower rates of stent thrombosis, easy delivery, and long-term outcomes.
 As per the recent research and development studies, the biodegradable polymer stents possess better efficacy as compared to bare-metal stents.
 Thereby, the extensive use of stents in interventional cardiology for complicated procedures is expected to drive the market growth.
 Moreover, the development of magnesium stents, chromium cobalt stents, and bioabsorbable polymer stents, is further reducing the complications in the interventional cardiology, which is subsequently boosting the market growth.